How to lose weight quickly?

 Women - Do you fight "saddle bags" or that ever bothersome lower abs (lower abdominal) fat?
 Do you have too much fat on the back sides of your arms?
 Is it possible to burn fat fast?
-Do you agonize over the fat of the inner thighs--or that spot just on the inside of your knees?
-Get help.
+Do you agonize over the fat of the inner thighs—or that spot just on the inside of your knees?
+If so, it's time to get help.

 Men - Do you feel frustrated with the "spare tire?"
 Do you find yourself wearing your shirts untucked?
 During the morning shave, are you focused on the extra flesh under your chin?
-Get help.
+If so, it's time to get help.